What is the Preferred Dividend?

-- Preferred dividend rates are much higher than the rates of equity or common stock.
+- Rates are much higher than the rates of equity or common stock.

 - The reason for this is because preference shareholders do not have ownership control over the company, hence to attract the investors, higher rates of dividends are offered to them.